Grant Opportunities

 Closing Later

 Business Energy Efficiency Scheme close 16 April 2026.
-This program provides commercial and industrial energy customers with loans to help them implement energy efficient products and services to sustainably reduce their electricity bills.
+This program provides commercial and industrial energy customers with loans to help them implement energy-efficient products and services to sustainably reduce their electricity bills.

-Events Tasmania Marketing Grant 25/26 Closes 21 May 2026. to provide grants to the organisers of events in Tasmania to increase visitation to their event.
+Events Tasmania Marketing Grant 25/26 Closes 21 May 2026. to provide grants to the organisers of events in Tasmania to increase visitation to their events.
 The program seeks to support marketing initiatives that promote and attract audiences to events held in Tasmania between 1 July 2025 and 30 June 2026.
 The grant program is designed to cater for both large and small events, with two tiers of funding available for events with either intrastate or interstate visitation targets.
 Grants between $2,500 and $10,000 are available to support event organisers in enhancing their existing marketing strategies for established Tasmanian events.
 Grants are available until the available funding allocation has been fully allocated, or the program has closed – whichever occurs first.

 Touring Grant 2025 - 2026.
 Closes 28 May 2026.Touring grants of up to $20,000 are available to eligible organisers of touring activities that are held between March and November (inclusive) that attract more than 40 people to Tasmania, who stay in paid commercial accommodation for five nights or more and spend 40 per cent or more of the touring activity in regional areas (outside Greater Hobart).